Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Chill the foods you want to fry ahead of time.
 This enables us to cook them longer at a slightly lower temperature to achieve browning, avoiding the development of trans-fats while also avoiding drying out or toughening the food being cooked.

 Slowly heat the oil.
-When I fry, I give the oil about 10 minutes in the frying pan to come to heat, raising the temperature gradually every couple of minutes.
+When I fry, I give the oil about 10 minutes in the frying pan to come to heat, raising the temperature gradually every few of minutes.
 Gradually increasing the temperature lowers the production of trans-fats and other harmful compounds that can be generated by very high heating.

 Cook in batches.
 The longer the oil stays heated, the higher the risk of developing trans-fats, so if I need the oil to stay hot for more than 30 minutes, I stop, empty the pan, and change the oil.